DarknessFX/PhotoModeFX/README.md

 - Because this screenshot gather and attract more attention than any other screenshot before.<br/><br/>

 # Versioning
+v0.5.2 - Fixed the License "Copyleft" on ReadMe to "Unlicense - Public Domain - Free for everyone and any use".<br/>
 v0.5.1 - Small improvements on Panoramic+Stereoscopic default settings in Dev Tab.<br/>
 v0.5 - Included RayTracing Tab settings and controls.<br/>
 v0.4 - Included Effect Tab settings and controls.<br/>